-I never heard of the Fluent Interface pattern until I saw Randy Patterson’s blog post titled “How to design a Fluent Interface.
+I never heard of the Fluent Interface pattern until I saw a post written by Randy Patterson titled “How to design a Fluent Interface”.
 When I first saw the title of the post I thought he was talking about design a user interface, but upon further inspection I found out that using the Fluent Interface pattern in your code will make it easier to read.

 Randy posts an example of how to use the Fluent Interface pattern, but I thought I would also write up a short example.
 My example below shows how to implement a small class to generate Sql scripts using the Fluent Interface pattern.